tau-OS/devdocs/docs/hig/index.md

 The Human Interface Guidelines are the source of design documentation for those building software for tauOS.

-### Under Construction

-These guidelines are still a living document and may experience frequent changes.
-For sections that have not yet been written, please refer to [The GNOME HIG](https://developer.gnome.org/hig).

 ### Contribute

 The [HIG project](https://github.com/tau-OS/devdocs/tree/main/docs/hig) is open to changes on [GitHub](https://github.com/tau-OS).